specky-pm/cli/archive/03-planning-instructions/instructions--spm-pack--build-plan.md

 Please create a document called `implementation-plan--spm-pack.md` which includes:
 - the steps required to implement the new feature in the existing project
 - a step-by-step plan with checkbox notation so we can track our progress e.g. `[ ]`
+- each step should include a task for testing the changes
+- don't forget to add a step for implementing the gherkin feature tests in the `./components/spm-pack/tests` directory